The number of varieties in a family which contain a rational point: Brauer groups and Brauer-Severi schemes

 \subsubsection{Residues}

 For any discrete valuation $v$ on the function field $k(X)$ of $X$ there is a residue map

 where $k(v)$ denotes the residue field of $v$.
-If $R \subset k(X)$ is the associated discrete valuation ring $R$, we shall also sometimes denote this by $\res_R$.
+If $R \subset k(X)$ is the associated discrete valuation ring $R$, we shall sometimes denote this by $\res_R$.
 If $D \in X^{(1)}$, we shall also denote by $\res_D$ the residue map associated to the corresponding discrete valuation.
-There is an isomorphism $H^1(k(v),\QQ/\ZZ) \cong \Hom(G_{k(v)}, \QQ/\ZZ)$, in particular the residue of an element of $\Br k(X)$ may be thought of as a cyclic field extension of $k(v)$ together with a choice of generator of the Galois group.